Primary Junior Specialty Areas

 NEW!
 Mathematics Through the Arts

 Focus: If you have Math phobia, or if the thought of teaching math makes you nervous, this specialty is for you.
 And if you love Math or were a Math major, this specialty is also for you.
 Literacy and numeracy are high priority subjects in Ontario elementary schools.
 The province is promoting Math teaching and would like to see a teacher in every school who can lead the Math program in that school.
-Prinicpals and school districts are looking for PJ teacher with Math expertise.
+Prinicpals and school districts are looking for elementary teachers with Math expertise.
 The Mathematics Through the Arts specialty could help you be that teacher.
 Mathematics Through the Arts will help you see that everyone can enjoy Math, that artistic ideas such as beauty, surprise, and delight can inform Math teaching, and that Math ideas can be shared with family and friends just as a good story is shared.
-The Mathematics Through the Arts specialty will also help you develop leadership skills for engaging parents and other teachers in support of math education for PJ students.
+The Mathematics Through the Arts specialty will also help you develop leadership skills for engaging parents and other teachers in support of math education for PJ or JI Teacher Candidates.
 No particular background in either Mathematics or the Arts is required for you to be successful in this specialty.